Sagor0078/fastapi-tdd/README.md

-### build, test, and deploy a text summarization microservice with Python, FastAPI, and Docker
+### build, test, and deploy a text summarization microservice with python, fastapi, and docker
 ## Setup

 ### Prerequisites